 In his opinion piece on the Sotheby’s first auction of African art, for the New York Times in May 2017, Chika Okeke-Agulu, makes an astute observation: “In this inexorable march to the mainstream, I am tempted to think of contemporary African art as akin to an urban neighbourhood undergoing gentrification.
 Now that it is seen as high culture, the art and artists are gaining value, investors are jostling to get a piece of the action.
 This is very good news for the African modernists who will benefit from the increased visibility.”

-Valerie Kabov is an art historian with a focus on cultural policy and economics.
-She is the co–founder and Director of Education and International Projects at First Floor.
+Valerie Kabov is an art critic, curator and art historian with a focus on cultural policy and economics.
+She is also the co–founder and Director of First Floor Gallery Harare.